 Many people view a bankruptcy as their very last resort.

-Our Los Angeles bankruptcy lawyers know that while it’s based in logic‚ the conclusion is flawed.
+Our Woodland Hills bankruptcy lawyers know that while it’s based in logic‚ the conclusion is flawed.

 Sure‚ you don’t want everyone going out and filing for bankruptcy protection to purge themselves of debt they can actually afford – stiffing creditors in the process and causing an economic catastrophe.
 But the fact is‚ bankruptcy laws – particularly those passed in 2005 – were designed to prevent exactly that.
 So if you qualify for a bankruptcy‚ particularly a Chapter 7‚ chances are you should take it.